singhrahulbrijesh/Thyroid-Detection-main/README.md

 1) Data Export from Db
 2) Data Preprocessing
-   a) Drop columns not useful for training the model.
+   a) Drop columns are not useful for training the model.
 Such columns were selected while doing the EDA.
    b) Replace the invalid values with numpy “nan” so we can use imputer on such values.
    c) Encode the categorical values
    d) Check for null values in the columns.
 If present, impute the null values using the KNN imputer.
-3) Clustering - KMeans model created during training is loaded, and clusters for the preprocessed prediction data is predicted.
+3) Clustering - The KMeans model created during training is loaded, and clusters for the preprocessed prediction data is predicted.
 4) Prediction - Based on the cluster number, the respective model is loaded and is used to predict the data for that cluster.
 5) Once the prediction is made for all the clusters, the predictions along with the original names before label encoder are saved in a CSV file at a given location and the location is returned to the client.

 ## Deployment
-We will be deploying the model to the any Cloud Based Service Platform for example, AWS, Azure, GCP, Heroku or Pivotal Web Services.
+We can deploy to Cloud Based Service Platforms for example Heroku or AWS, GCP, AZURE.
 This is a workflow diagram for the prediction of using the trained model.